 - a.
-Not more than one (1) Flexible Use Structure, attached or detached, shall be permitted with any singlefamily dwelling. - b.
-The gross floor area devoted to a Flexible Use Structure shall have a minimum gross floor area of 200 whichever is greater. - dwelling unit is regulated. - d.
+Not more than one (1) Flexible Use Structure, attached or detached, shall be permitted with any single-family dwelling. - b.
+The gross floor area devoted to a Flexible Use Structure shall have a minimum gross floor area of 200 square feet and not exceed 1,000 square feet or 50% of total gross floor area of the main dwelling unit, whichever is greater. - c.
+The gross floor area of the Flexible Use Structure shall not be included in calculating the gross floor area of the main dwelling unit for uses such as home occupations as provided in Chapter 18 Sections 5.2 and 5.2A of the Albemarle County Code and other similar uses in this chapter whose area within a dwelling unit is regulated. - d.
 Maximum footprint area of Flexible Use Structures shall be limited to 1,000 square feet or 50% of total gross floor area of the main dwelling unit, whichever is greater. - e.
-Minimum height of Flexible Use Structures shall be to 10 feet.
+Minimum height of Flexible Use Structures shall be 10 feet.
 Maximum height shall be limited to equal or less than that of the main building. - f.
 All Flexible Use Structures shall be located in the rear or side of the lot.
-Notwithstanding any other minimum of three (3) feet. - g.
-A single-family dwelling which adds a Flexible Use Structure shall be deemed to remain a single-family dwelling unit allowances. - h.
-A Flexible Use Structure may contain a dwelling unit and/or any Home Occupation Class B subject to combination of allowed uses, subject to permitting processes and regulations. - i.
+Notwithstanding any other requirements of this Code of Development, Flexible Use Structure setbacks shall be the same as for the principal building with which it shares a lot, except for the rear or side yard setback, which shall be a minimum of three (3) feet. - g.
+A single-family dwelling which adds a Flexible Use Structure shall be deemed to remain a single-family dwelling and shall be considered one (1) dwelling unit for purposes of area and bulk regulations of the district in which such dwelling is located.
+Flexible Use Structure will not count against the overall dwelling unit allowances. - h.
+A Flexible Use Structure may contain a dwelling unit and/or any Home Occupation Class B subject to special use permit and home occupation processes and regulations.
+A Flexible Use Structure may be a combination of allowed uses, subject to permitting processes and regulations. - i.
 Not more than 20 Flexible Use Structures shall be permitted in Phase 2.